shenef/Boktai-Speedrunning/src/zoktai/any.md

 ### Puzzle

-Activate the first switch when the mummy is near its spot, then activate the other switches in order after the first bomb detonates:
+Activate the first switch when the Mummy is near its spot, then activate the other switches in order after the first bomb detonates:
 ![](./assets/images/mummy_switches.webp)

 Open the door to proceed, take the stairs, then proceed through the ↘️ exit to go outside.